Content

 3.

-Parse ecclesiastical Latin into English equivalents/cognates
+Parse ecclesiastical Latin into English equivalents/cognates;

 4.

-Translate simple, beginner-level sentences of ecclesiastical Latin vocabulary lexically into contemporary English, and vice versa, in a manner that illustrates an awareness of relevant issues of idiom, register and the biblical/sacral/sacerdotal context involved in the translation of Ecclesiastical Latin.
+Translate simple, beginner-level sentences of ecclesiastical Latin vocabulary lexically into contemporary English, and vice versa, in a manner that illustrates an awareness of relevant issues of idiom, register and the biblical/sacral/sacerdotal context involved in the translation of ecclesiastical Latin.

 Unit sequence

-This unit is normally taken before AL1302C
+This unit is normally taken before AL2302C.

 Pedagogy

-A traditional class consisting of lectures, seminars, translation exercises and drills.
-Option A: Learners will engage with weekly lecture input, lectures, seminars, translation exercises and drills to achieve the learning outcomes.
-Option B: Learners will engage in intensive mode with lecture input, directed reading activities, translation exercises and drills to achieve the learning outcomes.
+Teaching Pattern B: Learners will engage in intensive mode with lecture input, directed reading activities, translation exercises and drills to achieve the learning outcomes.

 Indicative Bibliography